verificarlo/fuzzy/README.md

   --version {no-fuzzy,standard,quad,mpfr}

 Fuzzy libmath version to use:
         - no-fuzzy: Disable fuzzy libmath
+        - fast:     Use the standard libmath available on the system.
+                    Not possible to modify the virtual precision!
+                    Fastest instrumentation but possibly not accurate
         - standard: Use the standard libmath available on the system.
-                Fastest instrumentation but possibly not accurate
+                    Fast instrumentation but possibly not accurate
         - quad:     Use the libquadmath for intermediate results.
                     Slower than the standard version but more accurate.
         - mpfr:     Use the mpfr library for intermediate results.
                     Slowest version but gives the correct rounding.
 ```

 #### Using Fuzzy in Multi-stage builds